OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 ### WILDFLY-HTTPS-ERROR-0037
 A supplied profile did not exist in the domain.

+### WILDFLY-HTTPS-ERROR-0038
+The server is not in a running state.

 ### WILDFLY-ERROR-0001
 There was an error entering batch mode.